thejoshwolfe/stop-thief/README.md

 * OFF button replaced by Settings button.
 * ON button starts a new game, with confirmation prompt when you're mid-game.
+* Building/street numbers are hidding during a RUN.
+This was an intentional albeit misguided attempt to be faithful to the original device based on a misunderstanding.
+(Fixed in version 1.1.)

+Features missing relative to the original device:

+* Press number buttons to replay recent clue history.
+(Added in version 1.1.)
+* Sound test mode.

 # License